-- (a) records containing information of a personal nature if disclosure would constitute a clearly unwarranted invasion of personal privacy. - (b) records confidentially disclosed to an agency and compiled and maintained for scientific research. - (c) records confidentially disclosed to an agency or required by the agency to be disclosed to it which are generally recognized as confidential or proprietary and which if disclosed would permit an unfair commercial advantage to competitors, including records which are compiled and maintained in conjunction with an application for or the administration of a loan or grant; the application for or the administration of assessments, incentives, inducements, or tax credits; or the regulation of a commercial enterprise. - (d) records pertaining to a prospective location of a business or industry where no previous public disclosure has been made of the business' or industry's interest in locating in, relocating within or expanding within the Commonwealth. - (e) records developed by an agency in conjunction with the regulation or supervision of financial institutions which reveal the agency's internal examining or audit criteria. - (f) real estate appraisals, engineering or feasibility estimates, and evaluations made by or for a public agency, in the course of acquiring property, until all of the property has been acquired. - (g) test questions, scoring keys, and other examination data used to administer a licensing examination, examination for employment, or
+- (a) Records containing information of a personal nature if disclosure would constitute a clearly unwarranted invasion of personal privacy. - (b) Records confidentially disclosed to an agency and compiled and maintained for scientific research. - (c) Records confidentially disclosed to an agency or required by the agency to be disclosed to it which are generally recognized as confidential or proprietary and which if disclosed would permit an unfair commercial advantage to competitors, including records which are compiled and maintained in conjunction with an application for or the

+- administration of a loan or grant; the application for or the administration of assessments, incentives, inducements, or tax credits; or the regulation of a commercial enterprise. - (d) Records pertaining to a prospective location of a business or industry where no previous public disclosure has been made of the business's or industry's interest in locating in, relocating within or expanding within the Commonwealth. - (e) Records developed by an agency in conjunction with the regulation or supervision of financial institutions which reveal the agency's internal examining or audit criteria. - (f) Real estate appraisals, engineering or feasibility estimates, and evaluations made by or for a public agency, in the course of acquiring property, until all of the property has been acquired. - (g) Test questions, scoring keys, and other examination data used to administer a licensing examination, examination for employment, or academic examination before the exam is given or if it is to be given again. - (h) Records of law enforcement agencies or agencies involved in administrative adjudication investigating statutory or regulatory violations if disclosure of the records would harm the agency by premature release (such records may be inspected after enforcement action is completed or a decision is made to take no action, unless they were compiled and maintained by a county or Commonwealth's attorney or unless another exemption applies). - (i) Preliminary drafts, notes, correspondence with private individuals, other than correspondence which is intended to give notice of final action of a public agency. - (j) Preliminary recommendations, and preliminary memoranda in which opinions are expressed or policies formulated or recommended. - (k) Public records that are prohibited from disclosure by federal law or regulation or state law. - (l) Public records that are prohibited from disclosure by Kentucky statutes.

-- academic examination before the exam is given or if it is to be given again. - (h) records of law enforcement agencies or agencies involved in administrative adjudication investigating statutory or regulatory violations if disclosure of the records would harm the agency by premature release (such records may be inspected after enforcement action is completed or a decision is made to take no action, unless they were compiled and maintained by a county or Commonwealth's attorney or unless another exemption applies). - (i) preliminary drafts, notes, correspondence with private individuals, other than correspondence which is intended to give notice of final action of a public agency. - (j) preliminary recommendations, and preliminary memoranda in which opinions are expressed or policies formulated or recommended. - (k) public records that are prohibited from disclosure by federal law or regulation. - (l) public records that are prohibited from disclosure by Kentucky statutes. - (m) records the disclosure of which would have a reasonable likelihood of threatening the public safety by exposing a vulnerability in preventing, protecting against, mitigating, or responding to a terrorist act, as defined in the exemption, and limited to eight precisely described categories of records. - (n) records having historic, literary, artistic, or commemorative value that are accepted by the archivist of a public university, museum, or government depository from a donor or depositor other than a public agency if nondisclosure is requested in writing by the donor or depositor. - (o) records of a procurement process under KRS Chapter 45A or Chapter 56.
-This exemption shall not apply after a contract is awarded; or the procurement process is canceled without award of a contract and there is a determination that the contract will not be resolicited. - (p) Communications of a purely personal nature unrelated to any governmental function.
+- (m) Records the disclosure of which would have a reasonable likelihood of threatening the public safety by exposing a vulnerability in preventing, protecting against, mitigating, or responding to a terrorist act, as defined in the exemption, and limited to eight precisely described categories of records. - (n) Records having historic, literary, artistic, or commemorative value that are accepted by the archivist of a public university, museum, or government depository from a donor or depositor other than a public agency if nondisclosure is requested in writing by the donor or depositor. - (o) Records of a procurement process under KRS Chapter 45A or Chapter 56.
+This exemption shall not apply after a contract is awarded; or the procurement process is canceled without award of a contract and there is a determination that the contract will not be resolicited. - (p) Client and case files maintained by the Department of Public Advocacy or any person or entity contracting with the Department of Public Advocacy for the provision of legal representation under KRS Chapter 31. - (q) Photographs or videos that depict the death, killing, rape, or sexual assault of a person. - (r) Communications of a purely personal nature unrelated to any governmental function.